Enter - Ashram Immersion Program

 Enter the path of Meditation as taught by the Himalayan Sages

 All practitioners get the opportunity to experience the introspective and peaceful nature of the ashram environment and ashram life.
 The Ashram Immersion Program is offered throughout the year for both beginners as well as advanced practitioners.
 One can choose to come alone or with their friends and family.
 Everyone receives personalized guidance during their stay.

-Each individual arriving at the ashram starts with a foundation course, a series of classes that introduces and shares the foundational practices and philosophy of the Himalayan Tradition.
-One would be given a daily schedule of instruction in preparation for meditation, pranayama, relaxation, joints & glands exercise, hatha yoga, and yoga philosophy.
+Each individual arriving at the ashram starts with a foundation course, a series of classes that introduce and share the foundational practices and philosophy of the Himalayan Tradition.
+One would be given a daily schedule of instruction in preparation for meditation, pranayama, relaxation, joints & glands exercises, hatha yoga, and yoga philosophy.

-About how you may contribute towards the ashram – Donate
+- About how you may contribute towards the ashram – Donate

 Preparation for Meditation: